 While there is no formal Denmark digital nomad visa, foreign nationals who wish to come to the country can apply for a long-term or short-term visa.
+The type and duration of the residence permit can depend on nationality, as EU and non-EU nationals apply for different permits.
+In this article, our team of Denmark immigration lawyers offers you details about what can be considered the equivalent of the Denmark digital nomad visa.

 Not all foreign nationals are required to meet visa requirements when entering Denmark for short-term purposes.
 Therefore, some may be able to skip the requirement for obtaining the equivalent of the Denmark digital nomad visa if they plan on remaining in the country for less than 90 days.
+The type and duration of the residence permit can depend on nationality, as EU and non-EU nationals apply for different permits

 Digital nomads who wish to stay in Denmark for longer periods, such as for working remotely for more than three months, will need to apply for a residence permit.